 The creamy cashew salad dressing has a wonderful mix of umami from the tamari, tanginess from the lemon, and hit of garlic.
 I especially like it on kale salads, because it’s a full-bodied dressing that can stand up to the boldness of kale.

 The velvety texture of the dressing is yet another reason why cashews are the magicians of nuts.
 Who would have guessed that cashews could make a dressing so creamy without any dairy at all?

 While I have made a ton of different dressings over the years, this is the one I keep coming back to.
 It’s my all-time favorite.

-See how to make the creamy cashew dressing in this video:
+See how to make the creamy cashew salad dressing in this video: